-Audit Committee Financial Expert
+Audit Committee Financial Expert/Literate

-The Board of Directors has determined that all members of the Audit Committee meet the NYSE standard of having accounting or related financial management expertise and meet the SEC's criteria of an Audit Committee Financial Expert.
+The Board has determined that all members of the Audit Committee are financially literate and meet the NYSE standard of having accounting or related financial management expertise.
+In addition, the Board has determined that each of Messrs.
+Harrison (Chair) and Thomas and Mses.
+Donadio and Meyer meet the SEC's criteria of an Audit Committee Financial Expert.